joelek/bonsai/readme.md

 Child nodes may be set for the element through the `nodes(...children)` method.

 * The `children` argument may be used to specify the child nodes.
 State is bound to the element and may be used to update the child nodes dynamically.

+All child nodes previously set for the element will be replaced by the new children.

 #### Process